grugslair/betsy/README.md

 1. **`claim_win`**

    - Claims winnings for a specific bet.
-Only callable by the winner.
+Callable by anyone but pays out to the winner

 2. **`approve_release`**